Sitecore-Hackathon/2019-The-A-team-defenders-of-GOTO/documentation/README.md

 * Language Tone
 * Social Tone

-A selectable list containing the sentences allows for the user to switch between seeing the output for the entire text or each sentence.
+A selectable list containing the individual sentences allows for the user to switch between seeing the output for the entire text or each sentence.

 The demo item